 Poisson Distribution, coupled with historical data, provides a simple and reliable method for calculating the most likely score in a soccer match which can be applied to betting.
 This simple walk-through shows how to calculate the necessary Attack/Defence Strength measures along with a handy shortcut to generate the Poisson Distribution values.
 In no time you'll be predicting soccer scores using the Poisson Distribution.

-Poisson Distribution is a mathematical concept for translating mean averages into a probability for variable outcomes.
-For example, Manchester City might average 1.7 goals per game and by putting this information into a Poisson Distribution formula, it would show that this average equates to Manchester City scoring 0 goals 18.3% of the time, 1 goal 31% of the time, 2 goals 26.4% of the time and 3 goals 15% of the time.
+Poisson Distribution is a mathematical concept for translating mean averages into a probability for variable outcomes across a distribution.
+For example, if we know Manchester City average 1.7 goals per game, so by putting the Poisson Distribution formula tells us that this average equates to Manchester City scoring 0 goals 18.3% of the time, 1 goal 31% of the time, 2 goals 26.4% of the time and 3 goals 15% of the time.

-Before we can use Poisson to calculate the likely outcome of a match, we need to calculate the average number of goals each team is likely to score in that match.
-This can be calculated determining the “Attack Strength” and “Defence Strength” for each team and comparing them.
+Before we can use Poisson to calculate the most likely score-line of a match, we need to calculate the average number of goals each team is likely to score in that match.
+This can be calculated by determining the “Attack Strength” and “Defence Strength” for each team and comparing them.